Free Indiana payroll tax calculator (and IN tax rates)

 As an employer in Indiana, you will have to pay the state unemployment insurance (SUI), which ranges from 0.5% to 7.4% on a wage base of $9,500 per employee.
 Most new employers pay a flat rate of 2.5%.

 You’re almost at the finish line!
 Once you’ve calculated each employee’s net pay, you’ll be ready to spread the wealth.
 Just don’t forget to set aside the FICA, FUTA, and SUI contributions your business is responsible for paying, or else you’ll have a big tax surprise when year-end rolls around.
+Use Form 941 to file federal taxes quarterly.
+Use Form 940 to report your annual FUTA tax.
+You can pay taxes online using the EFTPS payment system.
+You can find more details about employment tax due dates here.

-Additional Indiana payroll tax resources:
+Additional Indiana payroll tax resources

 If all that wasn’t enough, and you want to learn more about Indiana payroll taxes, here are a couple of websites we suggest you check out: